-Suburban Virginia schools have been segregated for generations, in sight of the Washington Monument over the river in the nation's capital.
+Suburban Virginia schools have been segregated for generations.
 One Black and one White high school are closed and the students sent to T.C.
 Williams High School under federal mandate to integrate.
 The year is seen through the eyes of the football team where the man hired to coach the Black school is made head coach over the highly successful white coach.
 Based on the actual events of 1971, the team becomes the unifying symbol for the community as the boys and the adults learn to depend on and trust each other.
 Written by

 This isn't about me, I'm worried about my boys.

 Well I'm not going to cut 'em and eat 'em.
 The best player will play, color won't matter.

 From the looks of our little situation we got us here, I think that's about all that does.

 Yeah, you're right.
 We're in a tough spot, coach.
 You, me, the whole city.
 I think it'd go a long way to smooth things over if you'd stay, work on the staff, be a defensive coordinator, assistant head coach.

 Good night, ...

 See more »

 Home movies are shown of each person, when they state what happened to them after the '71 season.
 See more »